k-time/bwt-aligner/README.md

 ## Other Details
 Entire read files tend to be rather large; they can be found by going to http://www.ncbi.nlm.nih.gov/sra, searching for an organism/virus, filtering by “DNA” and “aligned data”, and clicking on a result and downloading the aligned reads from the run.
 You can also can download the SRA Toolkit to download results through a command line interface.

 Implemented using Python 2.7.
-Need to download library enum34 (run `pip install enum34`).
-We ran program on a MacBook; a more powerful machine will obviously speed up our results.
+We ran our program on a MacBook; a more powerful machine will obviously speed up our results.